US House report accuses China of minerals market interference

 "One single policy will not completely address the serious challenge the United States faces on critical minerals, so we must simultaneously pursue multiple policy prescriptions," it said.

-(By Ernest Scheyder and Pratima Desai; Editing by Veronica Brown and Edmund Klamann)
+Reporting by Ernest Scheyder in Houston and Pratima Desai in London; Editing by Veronica Brown and Edmund Klamann